klezovics/k8s-practice/scripts/1-compute/README.md

+# Notes
+- All pods in a deployment are identical replicas.
+They CANNOT be different.

 # Object types
 - Pod → Smallest deployable unit; one or more containers running together.
 - ReplicaSet → Ensures a specified number of identical Pods are running.